confidential-computing/governance/TAC/Meetings/2022/2022-06-02/CCC_TAC_Minutes-2022-06-02.md

 * KT asked about any upcoming face to face meeting, NV said next was Blackhat
 * DT asked if others were attending IETF in Philadelphia 23 - 24, July 2022 (Saturday - Sunday)
-  * DT noted there may be an opportunity to meetup at [IETF Hackathon](https://www.ietf.org/how/runningcode/hackathons/114-hackathon/)
+  * DT noted there may be an opportunity to meet up at [IETF Hackathon](https://www.ietf.org/how/runningcode/hackathons/114-hackathon/)

 (DT) closed the call at 9:01am PT.